Poland's ruling PiS party wins most votes | DW | 13.10.2019

 Other parties expected to surpass a 5% threshold to get into parliament were a left-wing alliance, which had 11.9% in the poll; the conservative agrarian Polish People's Party with 9.6%; and the far-right Confederation with 6.4%.

-If confirmed, the result would mean that PiS can hope for an outright majority of 239 seats in the 460-seat lower house, the Sejm, Poland's main legislative body.
+If confirmed, the results would mean that PiS can hope for an outright majority of 239 seats in the 460-seat lower house, the Sejm, Poland's main legislative body.

 'We have a victory'

-The leader of PiS, Jaroslaw Kaczynski, declared victory while noting that the exit poll was not the final result.
+PiS party leader Jaroslaw Kaczynski declared victory on Sunday evening, while noting that the exit poll was not the final result.

-"We have a victory: despite a powerful front, we managed to win," Kaczynski said.
+"We have a victory: despite a powerful front, we managed to win," he said.

 Voting closed at 9 p.m. local time (1900 UTC) but official results are not expected until early this week.